ShrutiGoyal9990/Road_Accident_Severity_Prediction_System/README.md

 # INTELLIGENT ROAD ACCIDENT SEVERITY PREDICTION
 # 1. Introduction
-Road accidents are a prevalent and unfortunate occurrence that poses a significant threat to public safety.Every day, countless individuals find themselves involved in unexpected and often tragic collisions on the roads.
-Numerous things, such as careless driving, speeding, intoxication, bad weather, and mechanical breakdowns, can cause these collisions.
+Road accidents are a prevalent and unfortunate occurrence that poses a significant threat to public safety.
+Every day, countless individuals find themselves involved in unexpected and often tragic collisions on the roads.
 Road accidents have far-reaching effects, including serious injury, fatalities, and significant property and vehicle damage.
 Road accidents are a pressing concern that demands collective efforts to address and mitigate their impact.

-This project tries to predict severity of road accidents based on several parameters such as weather, location, conditions of roads, etc. This proactive approach enables authorities to allocate resources, enhance emergency response, and implement targeted safety measures, aiming to mitigate risks and minimize the impact of accidents.
-Ultimately, it serves as a critical tool in fostering safer roads by anticipating and addressing the severity of potential accidents, thereby improving overall road safety and emergency management.
+The main goal of this research is to identify how different features such as the type of roads, weather patterns, and vehicle speed contribute to road accidents.
+Understanding these factors can help lower the probability of accidents and enable preventative measures.
+This study compares the performance of five ML (Machine Learning) models: Extra Trees Classifier, Logistic Regression, Random Forest Algorithm, XGBoost, and Decision Tree Classifier.
+The Extra Trees Classifier, known for its high ac curacy and robustness, stands out in the study.
+By analyzing most significant features, these models help predict the severity of accidents that cause traffic accidents and enable early intervention and improvement of the system.

 # 2. About the Dataset
 DATASET LINK : https://www.kaggle.com/datasets/devansodariya/road-accident-united-kingdom-uk-dataset/data